MicrosoftDocs/customer-voice/cv-docs/trial-faq.md

 You can receive a total of 100 survey responses in the trial period.

-### Is the free trial available in all supported geographical regions?
+### Is the free trial available in all geographical regions?

-Yes, the free trial is available in all supported geographical regions.
-For a list of supported geographical regions, see
+Yes, the free trial is available in all geographical regions.
+However, the free trial isn't available in the US Government Community Cloud.

 ### Is the free trial available in all supported languages?

 Yes, the free trial is available in all supported languages.
-For a list of supported languages, see
+For a list of supported languages, see the [Supported languages](/powerapps/maker/portals/configure/enable-multiple-language-support#supported-languages) section.

 ### See also